 Note: Srcn and Srbt acreage is relatively small globally, though important for bioenergy production.
 In general, regions with 0 values for those crops do have some acreage devoted to Srcn and/or Srbt, but the acreage is <0.05 Mha so it was rounded to 0.

-Land use change depends on the relative land unit price between two land types and the willingness to convert.
+In general, agriculture land can be converted to another type of agriculture land or natural land.
+Natural land can be converted to the corresponding managed land, for example natural forest land to managed forestland.
+Land conversion depends on the relative land unit price between two land types and the willingness to convert.
 To enable land use change, each of the five land types, including natural land, must have a region-specific unit land price.
 The regional cropland unit price was assumed to be the same for all eight types of crops (Gurgel, Reilly, and Paltsev, 2007).
 Regional land price per hectare is the regional land value divided by regional land acreage for cropland, forestland, and pastureland.
 Following the approach in Reilly et al. (2012), we derived natural forest and grassland prices from managed forest and pasture data from EPPA-TEM in 2010, assuming the price ratio of natural grassland to pastureland is equal to the price ratio of natural forestland to managed forestland for all regions except USA and EUR, which were adjusted to avoid unrealistic land prices.
 Table 4-6 displays the land unit price by region and by land type in 2010.

 The elasticity for willingness to convert and the fixed factor when natural land is converted to other land were taken from the Observed Land Supply Response model of EPPA in the study by Gurgel, Reilly, and Paltsev (2007).